What to do this week in Florence and surroundings

 Women in Balance, the Salvatore Ferragamo Museum's new exhibition is on view through April 18, 2023.
 It is a tribute to Wanda Miletti Ferragamo who, from 1960 until her death in 2018, was the visionary and solid leader of the Salvatore Ferragamo Maison.

-Until 26 June and from 6 September to 27 November the Andito degli Angiolini at Palazzo Pitti will host K(C)ongo, Fragments of Interlaced Dialogues.
+From 6 September to 27 November the Andito degli Angiolini at Palazzo Pitti will host K(C)ongo, Fragments of Interlaced Dialogues.
 Subversive Classifications, Sammy Baloji's first solo exhibition in Italy.
 The exhibition - enriched by the production of two new site-specific works for the halls of the Andito degli Angiolini, Palazzo Pitti - interweaves motifs and narratives taken from objects that arrived from the Kongo Kingdoms (today's Democratic Republic of Congo, Republic of Congo and Angola) from the 16th century onwards, now housed in Palazzo Pitti and various museums.

 Tornabuoni Arte - Arte Antica presents the collection of Paintings and Antique Furniture 2022, displaying a selection of the most significant works of the catalog and the new location in Via de' Tornabuoni, 5.
 Many are the masterpieces that are part of the exhibition, we point out some as a Eucharistic Tabernacle in glazed terracotta, made around 1440 and traced by Giancarlo Gentilini to Andrea della Robbia, one of the major sculptors of the time.